Changing Attitudes on Gay Marriage

 Attitudes by Political Party

-Roughly two-thirds of both Democrats and independents (65%) now favor same-sex marriage.
+Majorities of both Democrats (66%) and independents (61%) now favor same-sex marriage.

-Nearly two-thirds of Republicans continue to oppose same-sex marriage, though they also have become more supportive over the past decade.
+A smaller share of Republicans fave same-sex marriage (32%), though they also have become more supportive over the past decade.

 Attitudes by Political Ideology